 Filing an Appeal for Breach of Contract

-If you believe that your health insurance company is unfairly denying you coverage for a medical procedure, you can file an appeal for breach of contract.
-Health insurance is a legally binding contract between the insurer and the insured.
+If you believe that your insurance company is unfairly denying you coverage for a medical procedure, you can file an appeal for breach of contract.
+Insurance is a legally binding contract between the insurer and the insured.

 If your claim for coverage is wrongfully denied, you can establish a case for breach of contract.
 This most often occurs when an insurer denies you coverage in bad faith.
 A bad faith denial occurs when your insurer decides to deny a claim based on no valid grounds.
 Some of these scenarios were explained above, and they include denial due to a refusal to accept evidence, refusing to investigate a claim, unreasonably delaying a claim investigation, and unreasonably delaying the disbursement of funds for a procedure.

-Taking on a health insurance company by yourself can be intimidating and gut-wrenching.
-Many health insurance contracts are also quite complicated to understand, as they tend to use complex language that goes over the heads of most patients.
+Taking on an insurance company by yourself can be intimidating and gut-wrenching.
+Many insurance contracts are also quite complicated to understand, as they tend to use complex language that goes over the heads of most patients.

-Luckily, the professionals at Stop Health Insurance Denial are here to help.
+Luckily, the professionals at Stop Insurance Denial Law Firm are here to help.
 We provide legal services that help patients to fight breach of contract situations.
 If your insurer is denying your coverage against the established contract that you both signed, we can help you receive the treatment that you need to restore your health.
 Need breach of contract services?
-Contact us today at 310-695-5241 for more information or to schedule your free consultation.
+Contact us today at 310-878-1771 for more information or to schedule your free consultation.